 - Better automatic volume adjustments

-- Connectivity to devices with Bluetooth technology, such as cellphones and tablets
+- Connectivity to devices that have wireless Bluetooth technology, such as cellphones and tablets

 To find the best hearing aid for your situation, make an appointment with an audiologist to have your hearing tested and to discuss your specific needs.
 Together, you can decide which features will be most helpful for your hearing loss.